tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: Seat vs. Perch... perhaps Perch is more generic??
 Seat to include under & behind ??
 			- DONE: method write-up (synonyms, exit special case of std_err)

-	- INPROC: general Interactive class clean-up
+	- DONE: general Interactive class clean-up
 		- DONE: should identity methods only apply to noun classes, not MixIns?
 [DECISION = NO]
 		- DONE: create 'weight' verb to return bulk of Item (only usable in debug mode) ??
 		- DONE: fix ContainerFixed inheritance...
 Lidded & Lockable should inherit from Noun, not MixIns